 Mark Schoenfield

-Mark Schoenfield received his BA from Yale and his PhD from the University of Southern California, and is the current chair of the Department of English at Vanderbilt, where he has received the Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching in the Humanities.
-His first book explores William Wordsworth’s connection to the law, and his second, British Periodicals and Romantic Identity: The "Literary Lower Empire” won the Colby Prize.
-He has written articles on Byron and marriage (and in each, alluded to the other), as well as on Walter Scott, John Galt, and carious periodicals and periodical writers.
-His teaching interests include law and literature, romanticism, the novel, and existential fictions, and he is pleased that four of his publications were co-authored, and looks forward to that number growing.
+Mark Schoenfield is a professor of English at Vanderbilt University, where he has received the Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching in the Humanities.
+His first book explores William Wordsworth’s connection to the law, and his second, British Periodicals and Romantic Identity: The "Literary Lower Empire” won the Colby Prize for outstanding work on 19th-century periodicals.
+He has written articles on Byron and marriage (and in each, alluded to the other), as well as on Walter Scott, John Galt, and various periodicals and periodical writers.
+His teaching interests include law and literature, romanticism, the novel, and existential fictions, and he is experimenting with alternative forms of student work at all levels of his teaching, including digital story-telling.
+He is pleased that three of his publications were co-authored with an undergraduate, a graduate student, and a professor respectively, and he looks forward to continued collaboration.
 He has coached and refereed high school wrestling, as well as taught chess to middle-school aspiring tournament players.
+He is a recent recipient of a Guggenheim Fellowship.

 Representative publications